ajoseshade/Covid-19/README.md

-# Covid-19
+# Covid-19 data exploration and visualisation
-# Using Sql to explore the datasets and after exploration, I would create codes that would be used in visualising my data
+# Using Sql to explore covid-19 deaths and vaccination, analsing the datasets and then later visualising it in tableau.